UKM-HUB/ukm_hub/README.md

 ## Cooperation

-1. Ccooperatives can log in to enter the main page and can see the list of listed company (whether Corporate or SME) as well as the details.
+1. Cooperatives can log in to enter the main page and can see the list of listed company (whether Corporate or SME) as well as the details.

 2. To verify registered company.